 Co-ed, ages 7-17

 At Camp Goodtimes, we celebrate each day and invite kids to come play and make new friends in the great outdoors!
 Camp Goodtimes is medically supported by pediatric and oncology physicians and nurses and is offered free of charge for children affected by cancer.
 Amazing camp highlights include college team visits, tie-dye extravaganza, bass fishing day, and a host of typical camp activities.
-Click the link below for dates and registration requirements.

 Hello Camp Goodtimes Families!